kupehtci/DOCUMENTATION/DOCKER/COMPOSE/Docker Compose - Volumes.md

 In **Docker** there are three main types of volumes used to persist or manipulate data from the containers ( For more information take a look into: [[DOCKER - Volumes]]).

-These three volumes can be declared in a docker compose file as follows:
+These three volumes can be declared in a [[Docker Compose File|docker compose file]] as follows:

 ## Volumes
 ### Named volumes